bangle-io/nalanda/README.md

 ## Effects

 The effects system in Nalanda helps you extract complex logic from your UI components.
-Effects run whenever one of their dependencies change.
+Effects run async whenever one of their dependencies change.

 ```ts
 effect(